 Incoming freshmen will be able to register for Athletics.
 After course registration is complete, a list of the students requesting 9th grade Athletics is given to the Athletic Department for approval.
 If the Athletic Department recommends a student not take Athletics, the student will be placed in PE Lifetime Fitness and Wellness Pursuits.
-Parents can contact the Athletic Director at 254-947-6977 for additional information.
+Parents can contact Paul Baird, the Athletic Director at 254-947-6977 or paul.baird@saladoisd.org for additional information.